SOUTHMOD – simulating tax and benefit policies for development

 The following mini-documentary produced by UNU-WIDER demonstrates the value of microsimulation in developing countries and features members of SASPRI:

 MOZMOD – Following initial development of the model in 2016, SASPRI has been working with members of the Ministry of Economy and Finance in Mozambique to enhance the model.
 This has involved preparing a new underpinning dataset and updating the policies.
 A very successful initial training event for civil servants took place in June 2017.
-A further training events took place in May 2018.
+Further training events took place in 2018, 2019 and in August 2020.
 Training events and activities to disseminate the model are also supported by the International Labour Organization (ILO).
+The latest version of the model is v2.6 which is available through the UNU-WIDER website.

 TAZMOD – In Tanzania SASPRI is working with colleagues in the Department of Economics at the University of Dar es Salaam.
 The microsimulation model TAZMOD has been constructed and an initial training event for civil servants took place in September 2017.
-The model was further updated in 2018 and a follow up training event took place in July 2018.
+Further training events have taken place in 2018, 2019 and, most recently, in March 2020.
+The model has been extensively used and is the basis of three UNU-WIDER working papers on income imputation, VAT, and an older person’s benefit.
+The working papers should be should be released before the end of 2020.
+The The latest version of the model is v2.1 which will shortly be available through the UNU-WIDER website.

-UGAMOD In Uganda SASPRI is collaborating with the Ugandan Revenue Authority and Makerere University to develop the microsimulation model UGAMOD.
-Initial development of the underpinning dataset and model development took place in 2018 and a version 1.0 of the model has been completed.
-A training event as well as further enhancements of the model will take place in 2019.
+UGAMOD In Uganda SASPRI is collaborating with the Ugandan Revenue Authority and Makerere University in the development the microsimulation model UGAMOD.
+Initial development of the underpinning dataset and model development took place in 2018.
+Training events as well as further enhancements of the model took place in 2019.
+The model has been used to investigate the incidence of a range of excise duties and is available here.
+There will be a further training event towards the end of 2020.
+The latest version of the model is v1.4 which is available through the UNU-WIDER website.

 MicroZAMOD – In Zambia SASPRI works with colleagues at the Zambia Institute for Policy Analysis and Research (ZIPAR).
 The microsimulation model MicroZAMOD has been constructed and an initial training event took place in November 2017.
 During 2018 further refinements to the model were undertaken, the underpinning microdata were updated and a further training event took place.
 Training events and activities to disseminate the model are also supported by the ILO.